Nani Widjaja: Illness and death

 On 1 March 2023, Widjaja was rushed to Fatmawati Hospital, due to shortness of breath.
-She was moved to high care unit, and started undergoing treatment, monitored by several intern doctors.
-Her daughter, Nina Kartika, stated that Widjaja was unable to speak for two months, and her health began to deteriorate.
-She was diagnosed with dementia, and then slipped into coma due to fever and shortness of breath.
-Widjaja's condition then began to improve, and she underwent tracheostomy on 7 March 2023.
+She was moved to high care unit and started undergoing treatment, monitored by several intern doctors.
+Her daughter, Nina Kartika, stated that Widjaja was unable to speak for two months and her health began to deteriorate.
+She was diagnosed with dementia and then slipped into coma due to fever and shortness of breath.
+Widjaja's condition then began to improve and she underwent tracheostomy on 7 March 2023.

 Widjaja died at Fatmawati Hospital in Cilandak, South Jakarta, on 16 March 2023, at the age of 78.
 Her death was announced by her daughter, actress Cahya Kamila.
+She was buried at Babakan Madang Cemetery in Bogor, West Java.

 Career

 During the late 1950s she became interested in acting.
 She made her film debut in a bit part in Lilik Sudjio's Darah Tinggi in 1960.
 During the 1960s she appeared mostly in supporting roles, though she did have some leading roles, such as in Rd Ariffien's Di Balik Dinding Sekolah (1961) and Misbach Yusa Biran's Menjusuri Djedjak Berdarah (1967).

 During the 1970s and 1980s she was highly active, often taking multiple roles in a single year.
 All of her Citra Award-nominated work was completed during this time.

 After the Indonesian film industry collapsed in 1993, Widjaja migrated to television.
 She acted in such soap operas as Gara-Gara (1993), Bung Besar (1993), Aku Mau Hidup (1994), Mat Beken (1995), Cinta Buat Monita (1995), Masih Ada Kapal ke Padang (1995), Penantian (1997), Gara-gara Plus (1997).
 Widjaja returned to feature films in 2007 with Rudi Soedjarwo's Cintapuccino.
 She has continued to appear in feature films, though at a much-reduced rate.
 She also remained active on television.
 According to the website for Taman Ismail Marzuki, Widjaja's best-known television role was as the Mother (Emak) in Bajaj Bajuri.

 As of September 2013, Widjaja has acted in 111 films; in many of these she played a mother or grandmother.
 She has won two Citra Awards for Best Supporting Actress, one in 1978 for Yang Muda Yang Bercinta and one in 1983 for the biopic R. A. Kartini, out of five nominations.
 In the latter she portrayed Mas Ayu Ngasirah, the mother of Kartini.